tim-hub/pambdajs/README.md

 ![PambdaJS performance](https://i.imgur.com/F2HfHwF.png)
 As you can see the above.
-- The best case to repeat summing 10k number 100k times, is to spawn 5 child process, and **it saves more than hald of time than single process.**
+- The best case to repeat summing 10k number 100k times, is to spawn 5 child process, and **it saves more than half of time than single process.**

 - Besides, for simple work, multi process does not help at all.
 So make sure usig PambdaJS for heavy work only. ([more diagrams](https://pambdajs-performance.vercel.app/))